Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 ## Charge inversion and nanoscale phenomena for living cells ##

-Simple and good models of giant charge inversion or nanoscale phenomena are created for living cells, and molecular dynamics simulations are execcuted (Refs.
+Giant charge inversion and/or nanoscale phenomena for living cells are studied using fortran 2003, and molecular dynamics simulations are execcuted (Refs.
 1-5).
 "DNA in nanopores" in Ref.
-5 is simulated for DNA transport where counterion condensation and coion depletion are the key in the nanoscale pores of human cells.
+5 is simulated for DNA transport, where counterion condensation and coion depletion are the key in the nanoscale pores of human cells.

-The molecular dynamics simulations are made in several settings, and they are discussed in the articles.
-Gaint charge inversion in this case is about macroions surrounded by the electrolyte of multivalent counterions and monovalent coions.
+The molecular dynamics simulation codes are created in several settings, and they are discussed in the articles.
+Gaint charge inversion is about the macroions surrounded by the electrolyte of multivalent counterions and monovalent coions.
 The simulation code @chginv3.f03 with parm_inv13.h and CIMV13_config.START3 is used.
-The first 40 lines are for the title, author, and structure of the code, and other important things are explained thereafter.
+The first 40 lines are for the title, author, equation, and structure of the code, while other important things are explained thereafter.
 Main subroutines are moldyn, realteil, p3m_perform, and Gopen graphic packages.

 The simulation run is utilized in terms of MPI and FFTW3 packages, and PDF's